phoebebright/django-post_office/README.rst

 Context Field Serializer
 ------------------------

-If you need to store complex Python objects for deferred rendering (i.e. setting ``render_on_delivery=True``), you can specify your own context field class to store context variables.
+NOTE - removed from this fork and context field is forced to JSONField format If you need to store complex Python objects for deferred rendering (i.e. setting ``render_on_delivery=True``), you can specify your own context field class to store context variables.
 For example if you want to use